RichardForshaw/resume/mkd-blog/docs/blog/articles/2023-02-3-kent-beck-insights.markdown

 One of my favourite quotes from Donald Knuth is this:

-> The best programs are written so that computing machines can perform them quickly and so that human beings can understand them clearly.
+> "The best programs are written so that computing machines can perform them quickly and so that human beings can understand them clearly."

 And personally, I would not lose too much sleep if the "computing machines" do not perform them quickly, since not all programs need to run fast but _they all need to be read by other programmers_.